-- to analyse the environmental impacts of different applications of plastic pipe systems in selected application groups; - to investigate the relative performance of various plastic pipe systems at the system level in order to show that material choices can not be made at the production level only; - to use the results of the LCA-studies of the plastic pipe systems for business-tobusiness communication (via an EPD format); - in a later stage and when relevant, the environmental profiles of TEPPFA products can be compared with other competing pipe systems.
+- to analyse the environmental impacts of different applications of plastic pipe systems in selected application groups; - to investigate the relative performance of various plastic pipe systems at the system level in order to show that material choices cannot be made at the production level only; - to use the results of the LCA-studies of the plastic pipe systems for business-to-business communication (via an EPD format).

-The 4 pipe systems for which the integral environmental impacts were calculated by means of an LCA are:
+In previous phases the integral environmental impacts of 10 pipe systems were calculated by means of an LCA.